New York shooting: Police identify 62-year-old as ‘person of interest’

 “He [Eric Adams] can’t stop no crime in no subways,” the man can be heard saying in the videos, using multiple expletives, according to Newsweek.
 “He may slow it down but he ain’t stopping it.”

-In one of the videos, James also claimed that he was a mental health patient at one of the health clinics in New York.
+In one of the videos, James also claimed that he was a mental health patient at a clinic in New York.
 James said that he had gone to the institute to seek help, but instead left with more problems.